refactoring-ai/predicting-refactoring-ml/README.md

 * `machine-learning`: The python scripts that train the different ML algorithms.

+## Paper and appendix

-The raw dataset can be found here: https://zenodo.org/record/3547639#.XfpGAi2ZPUI
+* The raw dataset can be found here: https://zenodo.org/record/3547639
+* The appendix with our full results can be found here: https://zenodo.org/record/3583980
+* The paper can be found here: TODO

 ## The data collection tool